 Die Fragmente der Griechischen Historiker Continued.
 Part V

-General Editors: Hans-Joachim Gehrke and Felix Maier (in collaboration with Veronica Bucciantini)
+General Editors: Hans-Joachim Gehrke and Felix K. Maier (in collaboration with Veronica Bucciantini)

 Die Fragmente der Griechischen Historiker Continued.
 Part V: Die Geographen is part of Felix Jacoby’s original planned work Die Fragmente der Griechischen Historiker.
 Part V: Die Geographen offers completely new material giving the original Greek texts with translations and commentaries.
 This project is expected to be completed in 2024 and will consist of the fragments and testimonia of 96 Greek historians.